Pork Chop Suey

 For the Vegetables

-- Onion: You can use any type of onion; I usually use yellow onion.
-Thinly slice it up.
+• Onion: You can use any type of onion; I usually use yellow onion, but white onion is good, too.
+Slice it up thinly.

 How to Make Pork Chop Suey

-- Add the Sauce.
-Stir the previously prepared sauce into the veggies and bring to a boil, cooking for 1 to 2 minutes, or until thickened.
+• Add the prepared sauce: Stir the previously prepared sauce into the veggies and bring to a boil, cooking for 1 to 2 minutes, or until thickened.

 Pork chop suey is simple as can be when it comes to preparation, and these extra tips will ensure your success every time!

-- Substitutions.
-You can also make this yummy dish with turkey, chicken or beef instead of the pork.
-I recommend a tender steak if you go with beef, or white meat if you decide on turkey or chicken.
+• Substitutions: You can also make this pork chop dish with turkey, chicken, or beef instead of pork.
+I recommend a tender steak if you go with beef or white meat if you decide on turkey or chicken.

 Serving Suggestions